jeremyvincentyu/eBoto2/README.md

 However, if you insist on developing locally or want to set up your own containerization, here's what you have to do:
 1. Install these dependencies: npm, python3-venv, nginx, rsync.
 You can use your Linux distro's package manager to do this.
 For npm, you may prefer to install the latest npm directly from the NPM website.

+2.Install geth and clef into /usr/local/bin from release/1.13 of https://github.com/ethereum/go-ethereum

-2. Run bash install.sh, saying yes whenever prompted.
+3. Run bash install.sh, saying yes whenever prompted.
 You will need to provide your sudo password when prompted so that the nginx file gets copied to the correct place.

 To start eBoto 2.0, whether you are using the eBoto developer VM or running eBoto in your own container, do the following(make sure to follow the steps in the correct order):